pscripted/cDSCDockerSwarm/readme.md

               ]
 }
 ```
-If RestartOnChange is set, it will restart the daemon after any change to the configuration
+If RestartOnChange is set, it will restart the daemon after any change to the
+ExposeAPI will allow named pipe connections, as well as a default binding on all interfaces for communication.
+This must be enabled for a swarm setup.

 ### cDockerSwarm

 Manages the state of the swarm, and number of managers if desired.
 The worker tokens are pulled from the desired manager at the tine of joining.
 This may need to be adjusted when tls support is added

+SwarmManagerURI should be the desired first manager.
+The same DSC Configuration can be used on the manager node at the same time as other nodes, the configuration will initialize the swarm, and the worker nodes will attempt a few retries to connect to the manager while it initializes.

 If SwarmManagement is set to Automatic, the configuration will query the current number of managers in the swarm, and join the node as a manager if the count is lower than the desired "ManagerCount"